Definition of Conspiracy

 To prove the crime of conspiracy at trial, the prosecution must prove the following two elements beyond a reasonable doubt:

-1. The intent of the defendant was that the offense (drug trafficking or any other crime) would be committed; and
+1. The intent of the defendant was that the offense would be committed; and

 2. In order to carry the intent, the defendant agreed, combined, or confederated with another person to cause the offense to be committed by either of them, or by one of them, or by some other person.